-Math is a challenging subject and a key skill required for many university programs, careers and also just in daily life.
-This course will help you deeply understand the key topics found in high school Math to 1) make excellent grades 2) go on to study or use Math in the future.
+Math is a frustrating subject which makes many students feel anxious . . . but it's also a key skill required for many university programs, careers and also just in daily life.
+This course will help you deeply understand the key topics found in high school Math to 1) Make excellent grades 2) Study or use Math in the future.

-Deeply Understand Key High School Math Topics and Achieve Exam Success
+Deeply Understand High School Math Topics and Achieve Exam Success

-Understand key ideas, techniques and how to apply them
+Understand important techniques and how to apply them

 Solve a wide range of Math problems